josephuses/biblatex-cse/README.md

 There are still a lot to do with this package.
 Some of them are:
 In-text citations:
-1. For two authors, make in-text citation as (Author1 and Autho2 YYYY)
+1. For two authors, make in-text citation as (Author1 and Autho2 YYYY) -- fixed in the cbx-file

 2. For three or more authors (Author1 et al. YYYY)
+-- can be easily achvieved by setting maxcitename=2
+-- e.g. \usepackage[style=biblatex-cse,maxcitenames=2]{biblatex}

 Bibliography:
 Automate the following.
 1. Make cited references be printed under "CITED REFERENCES"